Pay per Hour vs Pay per Project Job

 In freelancing, there are two types of jobs.
 Pay per hour jobs or often called hourly jobs and pay per project jobs, often known as fixed price jobs.
 Both of these job types have their own pros and cons.
-In this article we have explained both advantages and disadvantages of hourly and fixed price jobs.
+In this article, we have explained both the advantages and disadvantages of hourly and fixed price jobs.

 Pay Per Hour Job

-You cannot increase your hourly price for big clients because usually clients know each other and they can verify your rates from each other.
+- You cannot increase your hourly price for big clients because usually, clients know each other and they can verify your rates from each other.

 Pay Per Project

-No privacy issues as there is no screen monitoring involved.
+- No privacy issues as there is no screen monitoring involved.

-You can easily increase or decrease the price depending upon the project.
+- You can easily increase or decrease the price depending upon the project.